-Note • The folder in which you install CIMS Server (CIMSLab or other) should be periodically backed up
+Note • The folder in which you install CIMS Server (CIMSLab or other) should be backed up periodically.

 Select the Features That You Want to Install

 Select the CIMS Server components that you want to install or clear the components that you do not want to install.
 For a detailed description of these components, see Chapter 1, About CIMS Server.